 What are Debt Covenants?

-Debt Covenants are conditional terms in lending agreements to ensure the borrower’s financial performance remains steady and management continues to be responsible when making corporate decisions.
+Covenants are conditional terms in lending agreements to ensure the borrower’s financial performance remains steady and management continues to be responsible when making corporate decisions.

-- What is the purpose of debt covenants?
+What is the Definition of Covenants?

-For the two parties in a loan agreement – the borrower and lender – arriving at a compromise regarding the terms on the debt security often requires negotiating a list of stipulations, which are referred to as “covenants.”
+For the two parties in a loan agreement – the borrower and lender – arriving at a compromise regarding the terms on the debt security often require negotiating a list of stipulations, which are referred to as “covenants.”

 Debt covenants are defined as requirements and/or conditions imposed by the lender and agreed upon by the borrower during the arrangement and finalization of a financing package.